Pioneer Flyfold 2.0 Review

 In this review, we’re looking at the Pioneer Flyfold Wallet’s successor, the Flyfold Wallet 2.0.
 We like the original’s simplicity and lightweight design, though it has minimal organization.
 It’s more or less the same story for the Flyfold Wallet 2.0, though small improvements here and there make a big difference.

 They’ve cleaned up the stitching, giving the Flyfold Wallet 2.0 a much more solid and refined quality.
-At the same time, though, the fabric isn’t as stiff as the original, so you can really feel your cards inside the minimalistic material.
+At the same time, though, the fabric isn’t as stiff as the original, so you can really feel your cards inside this minimalist wallet.

 The Rundown